bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 -  *Convert Project* - :ref:`Converts a project <project-convert>` so
    that it has the newest format.

--  *Export Axon.ivy Archive (.iar)* - Starts the :ref:`Export Wizard <designer-export-project>`
-   to export normal Axon.ivy projects to Axon.ivy Archives.
+-  *Export Axon Ivy Archive (.iar)* - Starts the :ref:`Export Wizard <designer-export-project>` to export normal Axon Ivy projects to Axon Ivy Archives.

 -  *Import* - Opens the Import Wizard.
 Very useful to :ref:`import new projects <designer-import-project>` from the file system or from a source repository such as Subversion or CVS